onilabs/conductance/examples/chat/src/chat.app.md

 #elif defined STEP2_ONLY

 Now, the messages display as `<ul>` list items - but because `messageView` is still an
 $SYMBOL(mho:observable,Observable), the UI updates when we add a new message.
+And since each element of `messageView` is a quasi-quote, it is merged into the display as HTML (if it were a plain string, it would instead be escaped).
+#endif // STEP2_ONLY

-Refresh your local version, or [run this version online](./chat.app).
+Refresh your browser after modifying `chat.app`, or [run this version online](./chat.app).

+#if defined STEP3_ONLY

+Here we've created a simple `<input>` element (the $MODULE(mho:surface/widget) module provides constructors for HTML tags), and attached a
+$SYMBOL(mho:surface/html,Mechanism) to it.

+Inside the mechanism, we loop over each `keydown` event using the $SYMBOL(sjs:events,when) function.
+This treats event emissions as an (infinite) sequence, and runs the provided blocklambda for each event.
+Inside the blocklambda we use the `continue` statement to skip an event, just like you would in a `while` or `for` loop.

 #endif // STEP1_ONLY || STEP2_ONLY